thindil/nimalyzer/doc/index.rst

   Default value is 0, which means the rule requires zero or more options.
 The setting is optional.
 Natural value.
 * `ruleShowForCheck` - if true, show the rule summary message for **check** type of the rule.
-By default it is disabled, default value *false*.
+By default, it is disabled, default value *false*.
 The setting is optional.
 Boolean value.

 Constants